 - Establish the Europeana Open Labs Network of online and physical environments for experimentation and engagement.
-The Open Labs will provide access to technical and business services, and experimentation content to support the development of new projects, beginning with four Open Lab affiliates and a virtual space.
+The Open Labs provide access to technical and business services, and experimentation content to support the development of new projects, beginning with four Open Lab affiliates and a virtual space.

 - Implement the infrastructure and essential transformation services needed to successfully support re-use of cultural resources, at the same time boosting creativity and long-term business development.

-- Run Open Innovation competition challenges that will identify, incubate and spin-off five viable projects into the Creative Industry sector.
+- Run Open Innovation competition challenges that identify, incubate and spin-off five viable projects into the Creative Industry sector.

 - Identify business models allowing key stakeholders within the Europeana ecosystem to develop products and services based on the Content Re-use Framework, and to ensure the sustainability of the Europeana Open Labs Network.

 - Lead the work on Content Retrieval Services as part of the Content Re-use Framework.
 The aim of this task is to implement a sophisticated platform for the retrieval of Europeana metadata and related digital content objects in order to enable re-use from applications.
-The OWLIM platform will be deployed for metadata storage and search, continuing our work on the experimental Europeana SPARQL endpoint that received positive feedback from the community.
-This is a core backend component of the architecture: Europeana Creative will make use of this triple store as a central data integration repository to provide the backbone of the backend architecture.
+The OWLIM platform is deployed for metadata storage and search, continuing our work on the experimental Europeana SPARQL endpoint that received positive feedback from the community.
+This is a core backend component of the architecture: Europeana Creative makes use of this triple store as a central data integration repository to provide the backbone of the backend architecture.

 - Geographic mapping and transformation algorithms, to be used for the creation and management of cultural routes as required by the Tourism pilot

 Linking to external web resources (e.g. Freebase, DBpedia, Wikipedia, VIAF, Getty, Geonames).